Zack-Hu-Nottingham/CW-Artificial-Intelligence-Method/report.md

 ##### 1-2 swap (neighborhood 3)

 When applying 1-1-1 swap, I figured out this algorithm could be further improved.
 There is an algorithm that is relatively similar to 1-1-1 swap, that is 1-2 swap.
 Surprisingly, 1-2 swap could be added to 1-1-1 swap with just a little bit of modification on the code. **So I combined these two algorithms into one neighborhood**.
 To implement 1-2 swap, we would firstly pick two bins, bin1 and bin2.
-From bin1 pick an item1, from bin2 pick two items, item2 and item3.
+From bin1, pick item1; from bin2, pick two items, item2 and item3.
 Then swap item1 with item2 and item3.
 The requirements could be expressed as follows:

 ```
 item2.size + item3.size <= item1.size + bin1.cap_left (make sure item2 and item3 could be packed into bin1)